Ongoing Professional Learning

 Transforming

-My school provides an appropriate amount of professional learning for teachers on how to analyze a range of data to better understand their students and improve students’ educational experiences with attention to understanding and responding to the needs of a range of learners and learning how to discuss the data with students and families to identify ways for improvement.
+I provide ongoing (about 4+ times per year) professional learning on how to analyze a range of data to better understand students, with attention to subgroups, and I share guidance on how to discuss the data with students and families to identify ways for improvement.

 Selected Rating: None